anandology/python-practice-book/source/datastructures.rst

     >>> sum([1, 2, 3])
     >>> 4

-.. problem:: What happens when the above ``sum`` function is called with a list of strings? can you make your ``sum`` function work for a list of strings as well.
+.. problem:: What happens when the above ``sum`` function is called with a list of strings?
+Can you make your ``sum`` function work for a list of strings as well.

 .. code-block:: python